HIOTio/HIOTProto/specification.md

 "roles": { //array of installed roles on the device

-"delegators": [ //array of installed delegatorss
+"delegators": [ //array of installed delegators

 {

-"_id": "", //unique id for this delegators
+"_id": "", //unique id for this delegator

 "path":"", // topic to subscribe to

 "deployment": "", // unique id for the relevant deployment

-"description": "", // a description of what the delegators does
+"description": "", // a description of what the delegator does

-"name": "", // name for the delegators
+"name": "", // name for the delegator

 "handler": "", // unique ID for the associated handler file